 A wellness program that provides an incentive based on participation in a health program, rather than achievement of a particular health target or standard, is generally considered nondiscriminatory under HIPAA.
 Examples of incentives that are conditioned on participation rather than results include the following:

-- A program that reimburses the cost of a gym membership;
+- A program that reimburses all or part of the cost of a fitness center membership

-- A program that provides a reward for attending a monthly health education seminar;
+- A diagnostic testing program that provides a reward for participation, regardless of outcomes

-- A program that provides for reimbursement for participation in a weight loss or smoking cessation program regardless of the outcome.
+- A program that reimburses employees for the cost of a smoking cessation program, regardless of whether the employee quits smoking

 Health-Contingent Programs (program rewards results)